 There are two ways to find top things to do in the area.
 Follow the Blue Ridge Heritage Trail, finding 70 exhibit signs at key sites that tell the story of the location with a new map and guide.

 Their Blue Ridge Music Trails is a guide to traditional music of the area with a map of locations to enjoy it firsthand.
-Use their interactive online guide to find music festivals and weekly concerts.

 The mission of the Blue Ridge National Heritage Area is to protect, preserve, interpret, and develop the unique natural, historical, and cultural resources of Western North Carolina for the benefit of present and future generations, and in so doing to stimulate improved economic opportunity in the region.